Nschrandt/3DGameOfLife/README.md

 Citations:
 The Main.java class was originally the Molecule.java class from the previous project, but heavily altered.
 Most of what remains is the camera functionality and creation.

+Future Plans:
+Make main menu AI prettier
+Continue to increase user controls such as:
+    *Button to take a single step in the simulation.
+    *Rotation controls